TimIsabella/FDM_3D_Printer_FlowManager/README.md

 methods for different printer manufacturers, therefore this project would probably be best suited on a Raspberry PI board and connected to the OctoPrint platform.

-Moreover, it may be possible to source an analog hall effect sensor that runs on 3.6v which can be connected directly to the two I/O ports of the ESP8266, and the board flashed with all code necessary using MicroPython, which would eliminate the need for the Nano board alltogether and vastly simplify the entire unit.
+Moreover, it may be possible to source a linear hall effect sensor that runs on 3.6v which can be connected directly to the two I/O ports of the ESP8266, and the board flashed with all code necessary using MicroPython, which would eliminate the need for the Nano board alltogether and vastly simplify the entire unit.